deft-ui/rust-skia/skia-safe/README.md

 The Cargo feature `textlayout` enables text shaping with Harfbuzz and ICU by providing bindings to the Skia modules skshaper and skparagraph.

-The skshaper module can be accessed through `skia_safe::Shaper` and the Rust bindings for skparagraph are in the `skia_safe::textlayout` module.
+The skshaper module can be accessed through `deft_skia_safe::Shaper` and the Rust bindings for skparagraph are in the `deft_skia_safe::textlayout` module.

 ### `svg`